Pan-pr/score/README.md

 A personal, interactive GPA dashboard: track courses, credits, and assessment scores, and see your cumulative GPA update live.
-Built as a plain static site (no build step, no backend) so it can be hosted for free on GitHub Pages.
+Built as a plain static site